jonahjnewton/TDVault/README.md

+---
+layout: page
-# TD Vault
+title: TD Vault
+---
 Hi!
-My name is Jonah Newton, and welcome to TD Vault.
-I like to help people create cool stuff.
+My name is Jonah Newton.
+I write software to help people create cool stuff.
+Welcome to TD Vault.

 Over my time as a Pipeline Technical Director in the 3D Animation & Visual Effects post-production industry, I have self-learned a LOT, and want to use this space to share some of what I have learnt that isn't already documented clearly online.
 I hope these guides help you with your animation and post-production programming projects.